OSVTAC/project-recommendations/index.md

   programming language.
 For programming languages, any OSI-approved license should be okay.
 The programming language itself need not be copyleft.

-* The software "stack" should be open source as much as possible, including things like the operating system, database (if any), web server, etc.
+* The aggregate system (including the infrastructure, stack, and services) should be open source.
+This includes but is not limited to things like the operating system, database, web server, etc, if present.

 * In addition to the software being open source, project documentation should be openly licensed.
 This includes things like design documents,